luost26/tinyfold/README.md

 python ./scripts/awq_visualization.py <--layer {visualized-layer} (optional)>
 ```

-If `visualized-layer` is not provided, the qkv projection layers in the second Transformer layer 'esm.layers.1' will be visualized.
+If `visualized-layer` is not provided, the qkv projection layers in the second Transformer layer 'esm.layers.1' will be visualized in 'data/output/awq'.

 ## Export ESMFold Parameters